noxtgm/discord.py-bot/README.md

 <div align=center style="text-align: center;">
 <h1>Discord.py Bot</h1>
 A dusty discord.py bot script I found on my hard drive.
 I'm not using it so if it can help somebody I might as well share it.
-I would recommend making sure the code is not deprecated as it's pretty old and might not work out of the box.
+I would recommend making sure the code isn't deprecated as it might not work out of the box.
 </div>

 ###